JSMarsh813/Reference/javascript/constructors.md

 ![closeup of a mans conferned face saying that's a lot of text](https://media1.giphy.com/media/cNfdCiR00n8kCKeuhJ/giphy.gif)

-EVERY instance of an object gets a copy of all the information.
-Factory functions laugh at the idea of sharing a single piece of paper (prototype) with the information they all need to know.
+We use a blueprint to create each object, so we don't have to manually type out each object.
+So in this example, we just tell it to create a new person with the name of "sephiroth"

 ```
 function personFactory (n){
 return {
-    name: n
+  name: n,
+  stab(){
+      "From the back!"
         }
      }
+}

-const me =personFactory("sephiroth")
+const sephirothClone =personFactory("sephiroth")

 ```

+However EVERY instance of an object gets a copy of all the information.
+Factory functions laugh at the idea of sharing a single piece of paper (prototype) with the information they all need to know.
+So every sephiroth will have a copy of the stabbing function, instead of inheriting it from their shared conscious (a prototype)

+Cons:

 - uses more space in memory because EACH instance has a copy of the property and methods === lots of extra text